canarybit/cc-docs/docs/tower.md

 2. Collect information about the current execution environment;
 3. Download & run the [CanaryBit Inspector client](inspector.md) (`cbclient`) applying the (optional) Custom Policies;
 4. Return the final **CanaryBit report**.
 Logs and reports are available for **external logging & auditing** activities.

+✅ **VERIFIED**: The security of this environment has been verified by CanaryBit Inspector Attestation service and the final report(s) can be collected for **auditing** activities.